Xenoare/book-notes/electric-motors-drives.markdown

 + The increase in speed is however obtained at the expanse of available torque, which is proportional to `flux` times `current`.
 + To sum up, the speed is controlled by these.
-    1. Below base speed, the Xux is maximum, and the speed is set by the armature voltage.
+    1. Below base speed, the flux is maximum, and the speed is set by the armature voltage.
 Full torque is available at any speed.
     2. Above base speed, the armature voltage is at (or close to) maximum and the flux is reduced in order to raise the speed.
 The maximum torque available reduces in proportion to the flux.

 ## Chapter 4 : D.C.
 Motor Drives